How to structure your site architecture for SEO

 • Define site architecture in concise terms: hierarchy, URL structure, internal linking, and content grouping.

-Site architecture is the logical arrangement of content and pages so search engines and users can discover and understand site themes quickly.
-It includes the visual and technical hierarchy, the choices you make for URLs, how pages interlink, and how content is grouped into topics and categories.
+Site architecture is the logical arrangement of content and pages so search engines and users can discover, navigate, and understand site themes quickly.
+It includes the visual and technical hierarchy, the way URLs are organized, how pages interlink, and how content is grouped into topics, categories, and templates.

 • Explain core goals: improve crawlability, clarify topical relevance, support conversion-focused landing flows, and reduce indexation of low-value pages.

-• Summarise how architecture affects SEO signals: internal linking equity, user behavior metrics, and crawl budget.
+• Summarize how architecture affects SEO signals: internal linking equity, user behavior metrics, and crawl budget.

 SEO objectives specific to affiliate sites

-• Prioritise pages that should be indexed vs pages to block or noindex.
+• Prioritize pages that should be indexed vs pages to block or noindex.

 • Balance informational content (guides, comparisons) with commercial landing pages (affiliate funnels, offers) without targeting end users.